Xstat1k/Challenges/HealthPotions.md

 ---
 **learning**
-this was a fun and engaging task, while the dual coding was difficult i apreciated the learning experience after.
-DUal coding also made it easier to test for wrong things as there was two of us. for a better user experience and challenge i included a log system too.
+This task was enjoyable and engaging.
+While dual coding was challenging at times, it provided a valuable learning experience.
+Having two people working together made it easier to catch mistakes and test thoroughly.
+To improve the user experience and add more complexity, I also included a log system.
 ## Cheat Sheet

 | **Code**                           | **Description**                                                      |